 Protection from Retaliation

-Equal Employment Opportunity laws prohibit retaliation against employees and job applicants who take action against discrimination or harassment at the workplace.
+EEOC laws protect employees and job applicants from retaliation.
 For example, it’s unlawful to punish people for:

 Several federal laws protect the education rights of people with disabilities.

 How Section 504 and Title II Protect Education Rights

 Students with Disabilities at College or Technical School